SoftwareAG/c8y-docs/content/concepts/glossary.md

 <a name="data-explorer"></a>
 ### Data explorer
 Part of the [Cockpit application](#cockpit-application).
-The data explorer visualizes all data points (for example  measurements or sensor data) of either a particular asset or of all assets.
+The data explorer visualizes all data points (that is, measurements or sensor data) of either a particular asset or of all assets.

 For details see [Cockpit > Data explorer](/users-guide/cockpit/#data-explorer) in the *User guide*.